osteel/git-pre-commit-phpcs/README.md

 The default standard is [PSR-12](https://www.php-fig.org/psr/psr-12/), but you can change it by updating the `STANDARD` variable at the top of the file.

-Likewise, as the `vendor` folder isn't always at the same level as the `.git` folder, you can change its location by updating the `VENDOR` variable.
+Likewise, the script assumes that PHP_CodeSniffer's `bin` folder is at the same level as the `.git` folder by default, but you can set a different location by updating the `BIN` variable.

 For other standards and options, please visit the [usage page](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Usage).